mpawlinski/EmployeeManagement/README.md

 # EmployeeManagement
 JavaFX Application that connects to the database and allows user to log in to perform various actions such as:

-* perform CRUD operations on the data, assign tasks to employees - as admin
+* CRUD operations on the data, assign tasks to employees - as admin

 * review invididual tasks - as employee